rifkamaliaaaa/Health-Insurance-Cross-Sell-Prediction/README.md

 Stage 2_Preprocessing_this stage contains how to cleansing and transform data, we also prepare data for machine learning model.

-Stage 3_Supervised Learning_ this notebook contains training data contains how model trained and evaluated
+Stage 3_Supervised Learning_ this notebook contains training data contains how model trained and evaluated.